ngs-docs/2018-cicese-metatranscriptomics/docs/khmer-trimming.md

 ## Kmer trimming with Khmer

-To properly compare our TARA samples, we need to remove these sequence errors.
+To properly compare our TARA samples,  it would be best to remove these sequence errors.
 This can also speed up assembly and reduce memory requirements (although many assemblers have built in k-mer trimming mechanisms as well).